 expanding, allowing it to be examined in more detail.

 Examining mosses in the field using a magnifying glass.

 Many mosses are characteristically found in certain habitats, dictated by such factors as the type of substrate, including its chemical structure and pH (acidity/alkalinity).
 The species known as “fire moss”, sometimes “bonfire-moss”, is correctly termed Funaria hygrometrica.
 It commonly colonises patches of disturbed, often bare, soil, especially where there has been a fire in the past.

-long “swan-neck” stalk, characteristic of this species, are not visible here.
+Funaria growing in a bare patch on the site of an old railway line.
+The capsules on a long “swan-neck” stalk, characteristic of this species, are not visible here.

 A remarkable number of species of moss can be found in towns – in an urban car park, for example, as shown below.